We are lucky enough to have some fantastic locations in west Scotland which will provide the ideal base to explore the scenery in the area.

 Ayrshire Coastal Path

 Viewfield Manor in North Ayrshire is within easy distance of Glasgow and offers a great location for city dwellers to escape to the country.
 The Ayrshire Coastal Path takes you along clifftops, up gullies and over rocky shores.
 It spans the 100 miles from Glenapp to Skelmorlie, with the closest parts of the route to Viewfield Manor running from Troon to Irvine (7.8 miles) or Irvine to Ardrossan (6 miles).
-Though more footpaths and promenades than crunching through the autumn leaves, you will be able to enjoy fantastic autumn seascapes which are not to be missed!
+Take footpaths and promenades to enjoy fantastic seascapes which are not to be missed!

 Arran Coastal Way